Texas Appeals Court Affirms $5.2M Award for Hicks Thomas E-Commerce Site Client

 Also representing LuxeYard on the Hicks Thomas legal team were trial lawyer Stephen Loftin and appellate specialist Stephen Barrick.
 Brian Keller

 , of Keller & Associates, PC, was co-counsel with Hicks Thomas in the trial court and on appeal.

 LuxeYard was a website selling luxury merchandise.
-Its founders enlisted Houston financial consultant Kevan Casey who led the company into a merger that took the company public.
-The court found that Mr. Casey conspired with investors including Robert Klinek to aid in the pump and dump scheme.
+Its founders enlisted a Houston financial consultant who led the company into a merger that took the company public and was found to have conspired with investors including Robert Klinek to aid in the pump and dump scheme.